 The residence permit or permesso di soggiorno in Italy

-, the applicant is required to go to the nearest police station in the city or town he or she lives in order to be taken into evidence.
-The maximum number of days allowed to live in Italy based on any type of visa apart from the residence permit is 8.
+The residence permit can be obtained based on a temporary visa, the applicant is required to go to the nearest police station in the city or town he or she lives in order to be taken into evidence.

 The work permit in Italy